AYRTON SENNA: A REAL MODERN HERO

 Ayrton Senna got back his licence by paying a millionaire fine and apologising to the heads of FISA.
 It was 1990 and Alain Prost flew to Ferrari, saying his departure was because McLaren played in favour of Brazilian driver.
 Fate determined the championship to be defined among them again and, after one more collision at Japan, Senna got the championship for second time.

 Next year would be that of Ayrton's third championship.
 Nigel Mansell of Williams failed to get the championship once again.
-Brazilian driver started the year with four wins in a row at USA, Brazil, San Marino and Monaco, while Briton had a mid-season bouncing back.
-A spun-off of the latter at Japan GP helped things to look good for McLaren driver.
+The Brazilian driver started the year with four wins in a row at USA, Brazil, San Marino and Monaco, while the Briton had a mid-season bouncing back.
+A spun-off of the latter at the Japanese GP helped things to look good for the McLaren driver.
 Senna had offered a victory to Brazilian torcida at rainy Interlagos, his first win after 7 failed attempts there.
-Ayrton got into three-time champions' list: Brabham, Stewart, Lauda, Piquet, Prost...
+Ayrton got into the three-time champions' list: Brabham, Stewart, Lauda, Piquet, Prost...